ipolychr/content-mlops/docs/model_training.md

 ## What

-The training process in audio genre classification using deep learning is a series of stages that iteratively modify a deep neural network's parameters to create representations capable of accurately differentiating between various audio genres.
+The training process in Speech Emotion Recognition using deep learning is a series of stages that iteratively modify a deep neural network's parameters to create representations capable of accurately differentiating between various audio genres.
 This process involves loading and preprocessing audio data, initializing a pre-trained deep learning model, fine-tuning the model's parameters, computing loss, optimizing the model, and monitoring its performance.
 It is designed